cheddarmonk/super-duper-hepta-journey/Proposal.md

 ## Main Idea:
 Being organized and knowing who is doing what on what date is a normal part of our daily schedule.
-Planning parties, giving, receiving, and tracking the gifts received or given and by whom is a dauting task.
-Coordinating and managing these special occasions dates such as weddings, birthdays, or anniversary celebrations one must wear several hats.
-By wearing all of these hats things get lost, forgotten, or overlooked.
+Planning parties, giving, receiving, and tracking received or given gifts and by whom is a daunting task.
+Coordinating and managing special occasion dates such as weddings, birthdays, or anniversary celebrations one must wear several hats.
+By wearing these different hats things get lost, forgotten, or overlooked.

-Wouldn't it be nice to be able to keep track of all these important dates, celebrations categories, and track the gifts received or given and by who?
+Wouldn't it be nice to be able to keep track of all these important dates, celebration categories, and the gifts received or given?
 Having the ability to quickly pull up who you gave a gift to for a baby shower two years ago would be as easy as pushing a few buttons.
 What about knowing that you only gave your sister a birthday card last year but, she gave you a box of  your favorite cigars.

 Having this ability would allow you to tailor your choice of gifts for any occasion.
-Now you do not look like a cheap scape or don't give a gift that is inappropriate for the occasion.
+Now, you do not look like a cheap scape or don't give a gift that is inappropriate for the occasion.

 <a href="#Table-of-contents"><p align="right">Return to the top</p></a>